 Bullying occurs whether students wear uniforms or not and its root cause should be addressed

-Queries: Why does the UK think that compelling school children to dress in a uniform, like the military, is a good idea?
+Queries: Why does the UK/Ireland think that compelling school children to dress in a uniform, like the military, is a good idea?

 By suppressing free thought and self-expression, is it to encourage conformity and hence a “followers” mentality, rather than individuality and a leader’s mentality?